 Social media marketing is an enormous opportunity for businesses, but too many end up squandering it by not treating it like a true, strategic platform.
 Many of the same marketers who spend thousands on Google Ads campaigns or SEO optimization will struggle to develop strategies that give them real results.

-In this post, we are going to look at 4 data-driven ways to get more out of your social media marketing using information that you can find in just a few minutes.
+In this post, we are going to look at 4 ways to get data-driven results from social media marketing using information that you can find in just a few minutes.

 1. Find Peak Posting Times to Maximize Content Visibility